-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
+If you get authorized inpatient care at an out-ofnetwork hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.

-There is a \$250 service specific deductible and then 20% coinsurance for emergency care outside of the United States.
+You pay a \$250 service specific deductible and then 20% of the remaining cost for worldwide emergency care.
 (Maximum benefit is \$25,000 per calendar year.)